 Explore the Hofburg Palace and its many Hofburg Exhibitions

 A visit to the Hofburg Palace is a must at any time of the year.
 The Hofburg was the imperial palace of the Hapsburg rulers and today it serves as the residence of the President of Austria.

 Many of the wings of the palace are free to view from the outside.
 But to access the museums including the popular Sisi Museum and seasonal exhibitions, there is an entry fee.
 This is included in the Vienna Pass.

-Hofburg palace and Art Vienna – Also head to the Hofburg palace and Art Vienna for modern art exhibition in March.
+Hofburg Palace and Art Vienna – Also head to the Hofburg palace and Art Vienna for a modern art exhibition in March.
 Event Dates: March 27th – 29th 2020.